Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Mathematical Preliminaries

-The Cramér–Rao Lower Bound (CRLB) provides a fundamental lower bound on the covariance of any unbiased estimator. \begin{ndef} Let $\hat{\bm{\eta}} \in \mathbb{R}^K$ be an unbiased estimator of the parameter vector $\bm{\eta} \in \mathbb{R}^K$, derived from observations $\bm{y}$.
+The CRLB provides a fundamental lower bound on the covariance of any unbiased estimator. \begin{ndef} Let $\hat{\bm{\eta}} \in \mathbb{R}^K$ be an unbiased estimator of the parameter vector $\bm{\eta} \in \mathbb{R}^K$, derived from observations $\bm{y}$.
 Then, the error covariance matrix of $\hat{\bm{\eta}}$ satisfies the information inequality:

 where $\bm{\mathcal{I}_{\bm{\eta}}} \in \mathbb{R}^{K \times K}$ is the FIM, defined element-wise as in Definition \ref{definition_FIM} and $\bm{\mathcal{I}_{\bm{\eta}}^{-1}}$ is called the CRLB matrix. \end{ndef}